IgniteUI/help-topics/topics/02_Controls/Editors/05_igTextEditor/05_Migrating-to-the-new-igTextEditor.md

 Method| Previously| Now
 ---|---|---
-addListItem|Used to add the object within item at the location indicated by the index.|This method is removed.
+dropDownElement|Gets reference to jquery object which is used as container of drop-down. | This method is renamed to `dropDownContainer` addListItem|Used to add the object within item at the location indicated by the index.|This method is removed.
 You should manipulate your data object and rebind the UI component to the updated data for such a scenario. addListItems|Used to add the objects within the items array at the location indicated by the index.|This method is removed.
 You should manipulate your data object and rebind the UI component to the updated data for such a scenario. clearListItems|Removed all items from list.|This method is removed.
 You should manipulate your data object and rebind the UI component to the updated data for such a scenario. dropDownElement|Got reference to jquery object which is used as container of dropdown.|This method is renamed to `dropDownContainter` to better communicate what it does. dropDownVisible|Set visibility of dropdown list according to the Boolean value that is passed.|Only gets visibility of dropdown list.
-There are new methods - [showDropDown](#showDropDown) and [hideDropDown](#hideDropDown), that replaces the previous functionality. findListItemIndex|Found index of list item by text that matches with the search parameters|
-getRegionalOption|Gets calculated value of regional option used by numeric and date editors.|This method in no longer available. getSelectedText|Used to get selected text in editor.|This method is removed as it doesn't make sense to have such a method in text editor. getSelection|Used to get left or right edge of selection.|This method is removed as it doesn't make sense to have such a method in numeric editor. getValueByMode|Used to get value in editor by dataMode.|This method is not supported. hasInvalidMessage|Used to check if invalid message is displayed.|This method is removed as its` functionality is covered by the API for the igEditorNotifier. mainElement|Used to get reference to jquery object which is used as top/outer element of igTextEditor.|This method is renamed to `editorContainter` to better communicate what it does.
+There are new methods - [showDropDown](#showDropDown) and [hideDropDown](#hideDropDown), that replaces the previous functionality. findListItemIndex|Found index of list item by text that matches with the search parameters.|Now there are only two parameters which are the `text` to search for and a `matchType` of the following types: `startsWith`, `endsWith`, `exact` or the default, which searches if the `text` is part of any list item. getRegionalOption|Gets calculated value of regional option used by numeric and date editors.|This method in no longer available. getSelection|Used to get left or right edge of selection.|This method is replaced by the methods `getSelectionStart` and `getSelectionEnd`. getValueByMode|Used to get value in editor by dataMode.|This method is not supported. hasInvalidMessage|Used to check if invalid message is displayed.|This method is removed as its` functionality is covered by the API for the igEditorNotifier. mainElement|Used to get reference to jquery object which is used as top/outer element of igTextEditor.|This method is renamed to `editorContainter` to better communicate what it does.